hiyouga/ChatGLM-Efficient-Tuning/README.md

   - We are aim to incorporate more instruction-following datasets for fine-tuning the ChatGLM model.
 - [yanqiangmiffy/InstructGLM](https://github.com/yanqiangmiffy/InstructGLM)
   - An unofficial implementation of fine-tuning ChatGLM that explores the ChatGLM's ability on the instruction-following datasets.
-  - Our fine-tuning script integrates the data preprocessing part in to the training procedure.
+  - Our fine-tuning script integrates the data pre-processing part in to the training procedure.

 ## TODO